+In addition, we uploaded bilingual training courses on conflict minerals covering the definition and background of conflict minerals, management regulations on conflict minerals, introduction to standards, ZTE's management requirements on conflict minerals and main matters requiring cooperation from suppliers on suppliers' websites.
+All registered suppliers can have access to such courses.
 We encourage our suppliers to formulate a Conflict Minerals Free Policy to regulate their sourcing activities.
 And suppliers are required to ensure the upstream smelters and refiners have obtained valid conflict-free third-party certification and send the relevant proof to ZTE as part of the risk mitigation plan.

 For medium and high-risk suppliers, ZTE provides specialized conflict minerals management training programs based on the improvement area of the suppliers.
 These aim to provide suppliers with resources and knowledge to establish necessary conflict minerals management procedures and documents.
 We maintain on-going communication with the medium and highrisk suppliers to review the effectiveness of the new management procedures until the overall risk level is reduced to low.
-We further provided a face-to-face specialized conflict minerals management training to the whole 36 high-risk suppliers so as to build their capabilities and improve their performances in conflict mineral management.
-We will continue to build online training system at the same time.

 In addition, as a member of RBA and GeSI, ZTE will audit the management performance of conflict minerals for all suppliers at risk.
 The qualified internal audit teams conduct audits in accordance with the audit requirement of Downstream Assessment Program of RMAP.
 The audit forms include on-site specialized audit and integrated audit.
 Assessment factors include company management, risk assessment, risk mitigation and SORs due diligence throughout their conflict minerals supply chain.
 In the last part of the audit, we will summarize the findings and provide corresponding corrective measures to strengthen supplier's conflict minerals management.
-If the supplier does not cooperate or can't meet our requirements after rectification, necessary penalties will be imposed which ultimately may lead to the termination of business partnership.
+In 2022, ZTE conducted specialized audit on conflict minerals for 10 suppliers at high risk, implementing online audit for 8 of them (affected by the epidemic) and on-site audit for the other 2, and issue rectification projects and provide guidance to suppliers based on the findings of the audit.
+The conducted rectification projects including amendment on suppliers' conflict minerals procedure documents, modification of suppliers' risk management and control measures on conflict minerals, revision of suppliers' due diligence process for conflict minerals and rectification of suppliers' module audit contents of conflict minerals, etc., , in order to foster their management ability of conflict minerals and continue to improve their management, for the elimination of risks of conflict minerals.